SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is Chroma?

-Chroma is an open-source vector database for saving, and using, embeddings.
-Its main job is to store embeddings, with related information, for use by large language models.
+Chroma is an open-source vector database used for saving, and using, embeddings.
+Its main job is to store embeddings, with related meta data, that is used by large language models.
 Chroma works well as a foundation for text-based search engines and is perfect for handling lots of unstructured and partly structured data.

 [https://www.trychroma.com/](https://www.trychroma.com/)***↗.***